mmikowski/hi_score/README.md

   # See their website for details.
 ```

+Most Ubuntu derivatives such as Mint or Kubuntu should work just as well.

 ### Other Linux
-Other Linux distributions should generally work as long as the same libraries can be installed with Ubuntu.
+Other Linux distributions should generally work as long as the same libraries can be installed as with Ubuntu.
 It works fine on current versions of CentOS.
 Development libraries should be installed as shown below.

 ```
   $ yum install gcc gcc-c++ make openssl-devel
+  # We're probably missing git and a few other tools here
 ```

 See [this guide][_06] for NodeJS package installation on other Linux distros.
 Here is a more [generic guide][_07] for Kubuntu and Ubuntu.

 ### Mac
-The easiest way path to get familiar with this project on Mac is probably to use a product like Parallels or VMFusion to import the [VMX image][_40] (unzip this file before use).
-VirtualBox also runs on Mac but it doesn't integrate as well to the host OS as Parallels, for example.
+The easiest way path to get familiar with this project on Mac is probably to use a product like Parallels or VMFusion to import the [vmx.zip][_42] (unzip this file before use).
+VirtualBox also runs on Mac but it doesn't integrate as well to the host OS as these products.

-We should be able to run this natively on the Mac but we haven't tested it.
+One should be able to run development natively on the Mac but with some effort.
 We would need at the very least Bash 4+, [GNU Core utilities][_08], NodeJS, Git, PanDoc, Perl File::Slurp, and SSH server.

 ### Windows
 We recommend using a virtual machine as detailed above.